 Some people might perceive the notary as a costly and useless step in the mortgage process.
 But I disagree, it was good having somebody drawing up all the papers, calculating the costs and making sure everything went okay.

-** Holding your hand is: “Your adviser from Expat Mortgages will be present during the transfer of title procedure and, if necessary, when the (provisional) contract of sale is signed.” (but 99% sure they will give you a pep-talk if you need one)
+** Holding your hand is: “Your adviser from will be present during the transfer of title procedure and, if necessary, when the (provisional) contract of sale is signed.”
+(But 99% sure they will give you a pep-talk if you need one.)

 Step 10: Sort your taxes and be a responsible adult

 You can relax now, or start renovating your new home straight away.
 But you’ll also want to get hands-on with your taxes after you get a Dutch mortgage.
-Why you ask?
-Well because you can actually get a quick refund from the the Dutch tax office of loads of the costs that you needed to make to buy that Dutch house.
-Expat Mortgages will gladly help you with that one.
+Why, you ask?
+Well, because you can actually get a quick refund from the Dutch tax office compensating the expenses of buying that Dutch house.

-Then there’s also the ‘mortgage interest reduction’ – it’s a sweet Dutch tax arrangement that you can now apply for and it basically means you can deduct the costs for the interest that you’re paying for your mortgage.
-Nobody really gets how this works, but it’s called a provisional tax refund and once again Expat Mortgages will be your advising buddy on getting this sweet homeowner tax deal.
+Then there’s also the ‘mortgage interest reduction.’
+It’s a sweet Dutch tax arrangement that you can now apply for.
+It basically means you can deduct the costs of the interest that you’re paying for your mortgage.

-Word to the wise; being a homeowner in the Netherlands is a great thing when it comes to your tax situation, ask your mortgage advisor all about the upsides of our the Dutch tax system and being a homeowner.
+Word to the wise: being a homeowner in the Netherlands is a great thing when it comes to your tax situation, ask your mortgage advisor all about the upsides of the Dutch tax system and being a homeowner.

 That important extra step: get in touch with Expat Mortgages

-These guys are mortgage advisors who exclusively work with expats and internationals, helping them out with getting mortgages in the Netherlands.
-So they’ll be answering the phone in English and they know what they’re doing when they’re helping you get a Dutch mortgage.
+Expat Mortgages are mortgage advisors who exclusively work with expats and internationals.
+So they’ll be answering the phone in English and they know what they’re doing when they’re helping you obtaining a mortgage in the Netherlands.

 Want to get in touch for an offline appointment?
 Well, they can meet you for a no-strings-attached meeting in which you can ask everything about the mortgage possibilities.
-Or just drop by at one of their events, also conveniently held throughout the country!
+Or just digitally drop by at one of their webinars